Slingshot

 Preview/Proxy formats

-ShareBrowser preview format - Media proxy by default (H.264).
-Use the dropdown menu to select an alternative if needed.
+ShareBrowser preview format - Preview proxy by default (H.264).
+Use the dropdown menu to select an alternative preset if needed.

 CPU limit